paulinalei/genome-strip-documentation/README.md

     * `highp` means high priority
     * `h_rt` specifies the running time
       * Ex: `h_rt=36:00:00` is 36 hours
-      * May need to increase the time.
+      * May need to increase the time

 The order to run things in is:
 1. preprocess.sh